This leaflet explains what support your child or young person should get in an educational setting.

 If the setting decides that your child/YP needs SEN support they must tell you.
 The setting should agree with you the aims (outcomes) that will be set, what help and support will be given to meet the aims and a date for progress to be reviewed.

 The SENCO will support teachers, teaching assistant (T.A) and specialist staff to put the plan in place.

 The SEND Code of Practice says: Schools should meet with parents at least three times a year (6.65)

-The school should review your child’s progress and the difference that the help your child has been given has made.
-You and your child should be involved in the review and in planning the next step.
+The setting should review your child/YP’s progress and the difference that the help as made to your child/YP.
+You and your child/YP should be involved in the review and in planning the next step.

 - Extra help from a teacher or a learning support assistant

 - Working with your child/YP in a small group

 - Observing your child/YP in class or at break and keeping records